 - Exculpate: to clear of blame or fault

-- Except: to keep out or to object
+- Except: to keep out, exclude, or object

-- Excerpt: to take out or select, especially writing, for other use
+- Excerpt: to take out or select, especially from writing, for another use

-- Exemplify: to embody or make an example of
+- Exemplify: to embody, illustrate, or make an example of

 - Exempt: to set apart or release from a requirement